Current Cruelty-Free Status

 Wella Animal Testing Policy

-As of this year, Wella does not have an animal testing policy on their website.
+As of this year, Wella does not have an animal testing policy on its website.

 Is Wella owned by a parent company?